 Using the latest WordPress framework enabled a fast development time, thus keeping down project costs.
 The framework has superb content management and straightforward integration with external providers such as MailChimp and Google Analytics.

 We look forward to working with IMA, offering ongoing support and experience in helping their business grow.
+Our services include Web design in Wiltshire, SEO and Digital Marketing.

 WordPress continues it’s growth as the most popular website CMS and blogging platform, and here we look at the most popular and effective ecommerce plugins available.